 For more information, please contact us at +1 (607) 438-5555 or email us at email@example.com.

 $1,200 to $2,499

 In appreciation for annual support in the $1,200 to $2,499 range, the Museum extends a variety of privileges:

 - free Museum admission and complimentary Museum admission for accompanied guests each time you visit

-- discounts or free admission at other cultural institutions participating in the North American Reciprocal Museums (NARM) program
+- discounts or free admission at other cultural institutions participating in ROAM (Reciprocal Organization of Associated Museums) and NARM (North American Reciprocal Museums) programs

 - complimentary copy of New Glass Review and Notable Acquisitions

 - 15% discount off regularly priced items at the Museum Shops, at the Museum's restaurants, and on registration for the Annual Seminar on Glass